felipebetts/hugo-ai-blog/content/posts/my-first-post.md

 +++
 date = '2025-08-01T11:35:02-03:00'
 draft = false
-title = 'My First Post'
-author = 'Felipe Betts'
+title = 'Technology Drives a New Feudal System: Technofeudalism in 2025' description = 'Understand the emergence of technofeudalism, its effects on society, and learn potential solutions for a fairer future.'
 +++

-# Technology Drives a New Feudal System: Technofeudalism in 2025

-_Understand the emergence of technofeudalism, its effects on society, and learn potential solutions for a fairer future._

 ## Understanding Technofeudalism (2025)